Half-Shot/my-hours-cli/README.md

-  previous [options]  Get tasks from the previous day today [options]     Get tasks for today stop [taskId]       Stop a task. fudge ...
-Distribute hours by project across the week. help [command]      display help for command
+  previous [options]  Get tasks from the previous day today [options]     Get tasks for today stop [taskId]       Stop a task. fudge [options]     Distribute hours by project across the week. help [command]      display help for command
 ```